 – an Okinawa native once told me.

-When the Ryukyu Kingdom was finally united into one nation (serious, an island stretches 3 hours from the south end to the north end used to be divided into three counties.
-Imagine you need a passport for a day trip to visit Churaumi Aquarium in Motobu ), the capital was set in Shuri ( near that red castle in Naha ).
+When the Ryukyu Kingdom was finally united into one nation things started to develop.
+Seriously, an island that stretches three hours from the south end to the north end used to be divided into three countries.
+Imagine you need a passport for a day trip to visit Churaumi Aquarium in Motobu, the capital was set in Shuri (near that red castle in Naha).
 During the time of peace, culture, leisure activity, and religion started to develop.
-With increasing amount of trading partners who brought new ideas to the island, pottery art, winemaking, art, and religious ritual flourished during the golden time of Ryukyu Kingdom.
+With increasing amount of trading partners who brought new ideas to the island such as, pottery art, winemaking, art, and religious rituals, these things flourished during the golden time of Ryukyu Kingdom.

-Seifa Utaki ( official English site here ) is located in modern-day Nanjo city, – the city of heart.
+Seifa Utaki (official English site here) is located in modern-day Nanjo city, the city of heart.
 Why the city of heart?
-Because it shapes like a heart.
+Because it’s shaped like a heart.
 Can you see it in your Okinawa map?

 The deepest part of Seifa Utaki, the most sacred place of Ryukyu kingdom where the highest ranked priestess used to perform religious rituals.